CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 available when using PIO; in this case extra halo update calls fill ghost cells for tripole grids (do not use PIO for regional grids).

-Two netCDF restart files are available for the CICE v5 and v6 code distributions for the gx3 and gx1 grids (see :ref:`force` for information about obtaining these files).
+Restart files are available for the CICE code distributions for the gx3 and gx1 grids (see :ref:`force` for information about obtaining these files).
-They were created using the default v5 model configuration, but initialized with no ice.
-The gx3 case was run for 1 year using the 1997 forcing data provided with the code.
-The gx1 case was run for 20 years, so that the date of restart in the file is 1978-01-01.
-Note that the restart dates provided in the restart files can be overridden using the namelist variables ``use_restart_time``, ``year_init``, ``month_init``, ``day_init``, and ``sec_init``.
-The forcing time can also be overridden using ``fyear_init``.
+They were created using the default model configuration and run for multiple years using the JRA55 forcing.